 Introduce 4 new program assistants who have specific responsibilities

 Move sections of the handbook to a form to have all members sign

 Try to get registrars office to approve access to student records for grade checks

 As I go through the things I wanted to get accomplished over summer, I realize that although at times it felt like I was not getting things done – and I even had a moment of serious overwhelming feelings a few days ago – I accomplished a lot.
-I could easily walk through each item on my goals list and generically check them off if I complete them, however it is a little more fulfilling if I think about all the small steps that went into completing those goals.
+I could easily walk through each item on my goals list and generically check them off if I complete them, however, it is a little more fulfilling if I think about all the small steps that went into completing those goals.
 This is the step that sometimes makes me a little bit anxious.
 For certain things, I don’t have answers yet.
 I don’t know if the things I am changing or implementing will make things better or more hectic and I won’t know until I start reflecting at the end of Fall Quarter.
-But I can’t go into Fall Quarter fearing the unknown, so onto step 3.
+But I can’t go into Fall Quarter fearing the unknown, so on to step 3.

 The process I use for recapping is almost like a checklist.
-Sometimes a physical checklist, other times a mental checklists.
+Sometimes a physical checklist, other times a mental checklist.
 However, when I feel overwhelmed it is so much easier for me to write out all the things I needed to do or still need to do and check or cross them off.

 Things I did

 - Created and planned a new style of All Staff Training – it will be implemented next week, we have stickers to give away (they are awesome) and everything is falling into place.